 Far from its interesting history, Ol Donyo Sabuk National Park or Kilimambogo is popularly becoming a must-go for Kenyans and tourists, in general looking for more challenging exercise terrains,and a place closer to Nairobi

 Ol Donyo Sabuk National Park Bird Checklist

-Birding in the park is done while walking, which makes it more fun and rewarding, the gradient is ideal for any age bracket, Thus making Oldonyo National Park popular for Day Birding Tours in Kenya
+Birdwatching in Ol Donyo Sabuk National Park is done while walking, which makes it more fun and rewarding, the gradient is ideal for any age bracket, Thus making Ol Donyo Sabuk National Park popular for Day Birding Tours in Kenya

-Kenya Wildlife Rangers keep guard to people walking, due to the wild animals.
-Oldonyo Sabuk national park is home to more than 100 Birds species which includes ;
+Kenya Wildlife Rangers (K.W.S) provides security for people walking,hiking or birdwatching due to the wild animals.
+Ol Donyo Sabuk national park is home to more than 100 Birds species which includes ;

 Eastern bearded Robin have been seen in Ol Donyo Sabuk National Park